-The Mendoza branch of the National Technological University has now been appointed by the provincial government to perform an independent technical evaluation of the EIS at San Jorge; this is followed by further review by the government and its advisors, and a formal public consultation process.
+The Mendoza branch of the National Technological University, appointed by the provincial government in April 2009, has been continuing with its independent technical evaluation of the EIS at San Jorge; this is now anticipated to be completed in August 2009.
+This will be followed by further review by the government and its advisors, and a formal public consultation process.
 Upon completion of the independent technical evaluation, government review and public consultation, the government will decide whether or not to approve the EIS.
 If this decision is positive, it will need to be ratified by the provincial legislature.

 The Company has been continuing to liaise with all interested parties during this process including addressing any information requests or requirements coming out of the technical evaluation.
-The Company is also continuing with its public consultation and community relation programs in advance of the formal public consultation process in order to demonstrate the social and economic benefits of the San Jorge project, especially to the local community of Uspallata.
+The Company is also continuing with its public consultation and community relation programs in advance of the formal public consultation process in order to demonstrate the social and economic benefits of the San Jorge project, especially to the local community of Uspallata, where Minera San Jorge has opened a small office.